iAmMe27/WoD/README.md

 4. We're modding a nearly 10 year old game here, please temper your expectations some.

+> [!TIP] Gender
+> Because most of the mods are developed with a female player character in mind, the modlist is geared heavily towards a female player character.
+>
+> While it is technically possible to play as a male, and we do have some settings for a male playhtrough, you will still experience immersion breaking dialogue and some NPCs will refer to you as a female.
+>
+> **Because of this, we generally recommend a female player character to get the most out of your experience.**
+>
+> Additionally it is a known bug that certain male presets / hairstyles like to crash the game.
+> You have been warned.

 # Getting Started

 ![Getting Started](img/headers/BeforeYouStart.png)